 History of the Affenpinscher

-The affenpinscher is one of the older dog breeds still seen today and likely originated from Germany and surrounding areas of Europe.
-Their name basically translates as "monkey-terrier" in German, which comes from their almost monkey-like faces.
-Affenpinschers were traditionally somewhat larger dogs that were once used to hunt rats in the home and around the farm.
-They were bred down in size over the years, but some of the hunter's instinct still remains.
+The affenpinscher is an older dog breed that likely originated from Germany and surrounding areas of Europe.
+Affenpinscher translates as "monkey-terrier" in German, which comes from their monkey-like appearance.
+Affenpinschers were originally somewhat larger dogs that were once used to hunt rats in homes and around farms.
+They were bred down in size over the years, but much of the hunter's instinct still remains.

-It's thought that they were crossed with pugs and German pinschers.
-They later are thought to have contributed to the bloodlines of the Brussels griffon and the miniature schnauzer.
-The breed first gained a breed standard with the Berlin Lapdog Club in 1913.
-Affenpinschers were first recognized by the American Kennel Club (AKC) in 1936 but there was little interest during World War II.
-Breeding was revived in the 1950s but the affenpinscher remains a rare breed.
-If you set your heart on one, you may be on a long waitlist.
+Some speculate that Affenpinschers are a result of crossing pugs and German pinschers.
+They're also thought to have contributed to the bloodlines of the Brussels griffon and the miniature schnauzer.
+Affenpinschers first gained a breed standard with the Berlin Lapdog Club in 1913.
+They were then recognized by the American Kennel Club (AKC) in 1936 but unfortunately there was little interest due to World War II.
+Breeding was revived in the 1950s but today the affenpinscher remains a rare dog.
+If you set your heart on one, you'll likely need to add your name to a long waitlist.

 Relatively frequent grooming is necessary for this breed's coarse, rough coat.
-This primarily consists of regular brushing, but the breed might benefit from occasional trips to a professional groomer.
-You may need tips on how to properly strip the rough coat and keep it looking good.
+Grooming routines primarily consists of regular brushing, but the breed benefits from occasional trips to a professional groomer.
 In general, the Affenpinscher's coat is shaggy but not unkempt in appearance.
-You may need to check for hair growing in the corner of the eyes to keep it plucked so it doesn't cause irritation.
+You may need pluck hairs that grow in the corners of their eyes so it doesn't cause irritation.

 You should help your dog with dental hygiene by brushing his teeth daily to prevent periodontal disease.
-Trim your dog's nails every couple of weeks or whenever they have grown enough that you hear clicking on hard surfaces.
+Trim your dog's nails every couple of weeks or whenever you hear clicking when he walks on hard surfaces.

-The affenpinscher is a curious and intelligent dog that can have a stubborn and feisty streak.
+The affenpinscher is a curious, intelligent dog that can have a stubborn and feisty streak.
 Firm and consistent obedience training and proper socialization are essential.
-This will help you and your dog to be happier as well as fine-tune the breed's natural talents as a loyal watchdog and hunter.
+This practice will help you fine-tune the breed's natural talents as a loyal watchdog and hunter.

 You will need to socialize an affenpinscher from a young age as they are naturally suspicious of strangers.
-While most are not problem barkers, an affenpinscher can take awhile to settle down and stop barking once something has triggered him.
+While most are not problem barkers, an affenpinscher can take awhile to settle down and stop yelping once triggered.

-Affenpinschers may not be ideal matches for children or other pets, but training and socialization can sometimes change this.
+Affenpinschers may not be ideal matches for children or other pets, but some are more adaptable with training and socialization.
 They don't tolerate being teased or handled roughly by small children.
 As a toy dog, they can be easily injured.
-They have a natural inclination to hunt rodents, so they are not good dogs for households with gerbils or guinea pigs and they may even chase after cats.
+They have a natural inclination to hunt rodents, so they're not a good fit for households with gerbils or guinea pigs and they may even chase after cats.

 Common Health Problems